 The project presentation must be recorded.
 In order to do this, create a private, direct YouTube link with the student.
 This will create a private, unlisted YouTube video.

-The second mentor must clearly indicate the URLs of the presentation video and project files.
+The assessor must clearly indicate the URLs of the presentation video and project files.

 Moreover, in order to better manage the presentation files, you should name the presentation video file with the:

 At the end of the process, a validation will show up on the student's project page that will contain the mentor notes.

 If the assessor thinks that the project presented by the student isn't quite satisfactory, they will indicate that the project is "to be reworked".
 In this case, comments become even more necessary.
 The assessor indicates what is to be redone and will set up a new presentation as soon as possible.